TinyLeaders/tinyleaders.github.io/rules.md

 ### Tiny Leaders Mana Cost Rule
+_Referred to as the "Mana Rule" or "MV 3"_

 All cards in your deck must have a mana value of 3 or less.
 * X in cards mana cost is considered to be 0
 * Split cards mana cost is equal to the addition of both sides of the card (Beck // Call for example is equal to 8).